edwardspec/fudocgenerator/README.md

 - output format of results: add XML file for Special:Import? (may be much faster than pywikibot, but can't have rules like "don't overwrite the page if it already has the words "Automatic item info")
 - gather "Unlocked by" and "What it unlocks" lists for items.

+- IMPORTANT: Cargo database for recipes. (not necessarily the full database structure, the recipe can be an already formatted wikitext, maybe just Station+AffectedItem+Wikitext?)
+- IMPORTANT: place all Cargo databases on several pages (100-200k chunks?) to make updates very quick (there would be no need to modify thousands of templates).
+Note: don't place everything on 1 page, because MediaWiki doesn't handle huge pages very well.